5.3.4 Adoption Support

 If it is decided that financial support should be given to adoptive parents, payment may be subject to conditions and a date specified by which the condition is to be met.

-Prior to making financial support available to prospective or adoptive parents, they will be required to inform the adoption service:
+Prior to making financial support available to prospective or adoptive parents, they will be required to sign an Agreement signifying they agree to inform the adoption service of the following:

 - Of changes to their home address;